glow-stack/squash-app/README.md

 # Squash App

-## A simple and compact application image tool
+## A simple and compact application image

 ### Why?